zji90/GSCA/README.md

 Maintainer: Zhicheng Ji (zji4@jhu.edu)

-Or open a new issue in this Github page
+Or open a new issue on this Github page

 ## FAQ
 ### 1. Why GSCA GUI does not react in my web browser?